atracta/ninadecoder.github.io/_posts/2019-06-21-how_do_i_make_myself_matter_to_me.markdown

 >I didn't know it then but I was internalize the outer hate and turning it in inner hate.

 **I blanked out.**
-Skipped school a bunch and to hell with a gpa.
+Skipped school a bunch and did a lot of not caring.
-College pushed me a bit but I still wasn't into it.
+College pushed me a bit but not enough.

 >Be smart but feel dumb
 >Be pretty but feel ugly